mmoreno43/aws_project/README.md

 What we are doing is creating a directory called aws_project.

-Next, we need to intialize the project by:
+Let's first change directories to our aws_project and then we will initalize the directory.

 ```
+cd aws_project

 git init
 ```